 '''

-7 [disaggregation]
+[disaggregation]

-8 rlz_index = 22,23
+rlz_index = 22,23

 '''

 If num_rlzs_disagg is specified, the user cannot specify rlz_index, and vice versa.
 If num_rlzs_disagg or rlz_index are specified, the mean disaggregation is automatically computed from the selected realizations.
-If neither is specified, the realization that yields the intensity measure level closest to the mean level will be selected.

 As mentioned above, the user also has the option to perform disaggregation by directly specifying the intensity measure level to be disaggregated, rather than specifying the probability of exceedance.
 An example is shown below: